top of page

 Type 1 Diabetes vs. Type 2 Diabetes

-While type 1 diabetes is caused by autoimmune destruction of beta cells resulting in the loss of insulin production, a central cause of type 2 diabetes is a defect in insulin action, known as insulin resistance (Figure 5).
-While both type 1 and type 2 diabetes (T2D) can be identified at an early stage, before onset of symptoms, it is important to recognize the difference in both pathophysiology and epidemiology between these two distinct entities (see Table 2).
+While T1D is caused by autoimmune destruction of beta cells resulting in the loss of insulin production, a central cause of type 2 diabetes is a defect in insulin action, known as insulin resistance (Figure 5).
+While both T1D and type 2 diabetes (T2D) can be identified at an early stage, before onset of symptoms, it is important to recognize the difference in both pathophysiology and epidemiology between these two distinct entities (see Table 2).

 FIGURE 5 Comparison of pathophysiology of normal insulin signaling vs type 1 vs type 2 diabetes